Dungeon Fighter Online

 Dungeon Fighter Online Overview

 Dungeon Fighter Online is a side-scrolling action MMORPG that closely resembles old school beat’ em ups like Streets of Rage & Double Dragon.
 Gameplay-wise, Dungeon Fighter resembles Pi Story.
 Both games are completely instanced, as every dungeon in the game is an individual instance were only those in the same party can adventure together.
 Each individual dungeon only takes a few minutes to complete which allows for much more of a casual experience than other MMORPGs.
 Plenty of quests are available in towns to help players level up quickly.
-There are currently six classes to chose from, with the first job advancement available at level 18 and level 48.
+There are currently nine characters to chose from, most of which have four classes, with the first job advancement available at level 20 and new awakened skills at level 50.

 Dungeon Fighter Online Screenshots